 Here it is:

 This passage has always troubled me a little bit.
 I don’t mean for that to sound ironic, but it may since Jesus begins by saying “Let not your heart be troubled.”
-Nevertheless, here is why it was troubling.
+Nevertheless, here is why it has been troubling.
 It is hard for me to imagine that Jesus, who was the creator, speaking the stars into existence, was somehow in heaven with a hammer and nails building “mansions” for all of us over the last 2000 years.
 Does this not seem strange to you?
 I have heard people refer to this passage many times saying that Jesus is in heaven "building" our mansions.
 Once I heard someone say that the reason Jesus has delayed in coming back is because He was building us some really elaborate houses.
 Some have used it in the “health and wealth” perspective to prove that God wants us to all have castles and Porsches and Lear Jets.

-As I am writing this, I pulled up the old song, sung by Elvis, “Mansion Over the Hilltop”.
-It’s a great song:
+As I am writing this, I pulled up the old song, sung by Elvis, “Mansion Over the Hilltop”[1].
+The lyrics express satisfaction with just a cottage here on earth because there is a mansion, made of gold and lined with silver, waiting for him in heaven, just over the hilltop.

 But I have a hard time thinking that Jesus is building those things for us when He can simply speak an entire universe into existence out of nothing.